-The new theatre complex at Boston University includes the Joan & Edgar Booth Theater, capable of seating 250 attendees.
+The new theatre complex at Boston University includes the Joan & Edgar Booth Theatre, capable of seating 250 attendees.
 The aim of this project was to build a modern learning environment that could teach the next generation of artists and ensure the engagement of the audience.
 It also includes the College of Fine Arts Production Center, which comes with a state-of-the-art light and sound lab, an assembly-line design, plenty of space for art and theatre, scene and paint shops, and more.

-Both the advanced studio theater and the production facility have a full complement of support spaces and design labs for teaching and producing student theatre.
-The project allowed the School of Theater to relocate its world-famous programs here, ensuring their close proximity to other theatre and opera performance programs.
+Both the advanced studio theatre and the production facility have a full complement of support spaces and design labs for teaching and producing student theatre.
+The project allowed the School of Theatre to relocate its world-famous programs here, ensuring their close proximity to other theatre and opera performance programs.
 This new build has improved the centre of the campus and is a demonstration of the University’s pledge to professional arts education.

 - The Black Box Theatre with a 250-seat capacity

 - Lobby and front-of-house spaces

 - Production facilities (such as shops for scenery, costumes and props)

 - Classroom and lab-style teaching spaces (including a lighting lab and design studios)

 After consulting with the architect, acoustician and contractor, Clark Door designed and manufactured two STC53 horizontal sliding bi-parting doors systems, fire-rated to 90 minutes.

 An 18’8” x 7’11” door separates the Black Box Theatre from the production facilities, cancelling noise from the scenery, costume and props workshops, ensuring performances and rehearsals are undisturbed.